 Inspero’s Nature2Nurture project also provides support to children suffering from mental health issues with severe emotional needs through forest school and horticultural therapy activities to help build resilience, positivity and increased confidence within children and help them develop good coping strategies for future life.

-Over the last three years Inspero has delivered programmes with special needs children from Dove House Academy School in partnership with Sentinel Housing and Park View School.
+Over the last six years Inspero has delivered programmes with special needs children from Dove House Academy School, Park View Primary School and the Vyne Academy.

 “The pupils absolutely loved the experience of visiting the garden, learning about how to plant and grow their own food and they ultimately enjoyed the experience of learning outside and from a variety of enthusiastic and knowledgeable gardeners!
 The variety of tasks put on each session catered to everyone’s needs and enabled each pupil to take part in something that was of interest to them personally.
 The fact that each week we saw the garden grow meant that they could witness the results first hand!
 I loved the way that they all got to take something home with them each week to grow or put in their own garden, it made it very special and helped to transfer the knowledge and experiences home.”